profile

-I am an assistant professor of computer science at the School of Computing and Information Systems (SCIS), at Singapore Management University (SMU).
+Since 2019, I have been working in the School of Computing and Information Systems (SCIS), at Singapore Management University (SMU).
 Here is my faculty profile.
-From 2018 to 2019, I was a research fellow working with Prof. Tat-Seng Chua at the National University of Singapore and Prof.Dr.
-Bernt Schiele at the MPI for Informatics.
+Before that, I was a research fellow working with Prof. Tat-Seng Chua at the National University of Singapore and Prof.Dr.
+Bernt Schiele at the MPI for Informatics, focusing on interesting machine learning problems such as few-shot learning, meta-learning and continual learning and their implementations on computer vision tasks.
 From 2016 to 2018, I held the Lise Meitner Award Fellowship and worked with Prof.Dr.
-Bernt Schiele and Prof. Dr. Mario Fritz at the MPI for Informatics.
-I got my Ph.D. degree from Peking University in 2016 and my thesis was advised by Prof. Hong Liu.
-In 2014, I visited the research group of Prof. Tatsuya Harada at the University of Tokyo.
-My research interests are computer vision and machine learning.
+Bernt Schiele and Prof. Dr. Mario Fritz at the MPI for Informatics, working on basic computer vision tasks such as image classification and generation.
+I got my Ph.D. degree from Peking University in 2016.
+My thesis was advised by Prof. Hong Liu, and the topic is human action recognition in videos.
+In 2014, I visited the research group of Prof. Tatsuya Harada at the University of Tokyo, working on an interesting task of human anomalous action detection in surveillance videos.

 News